 Ziegfeld Follies (1945) starring Red Skelton, Fred Astaire, Gene Kelly, Lucille Ball, Lena Horne, Kathryn Grayson, William Powell and many more

-- Here’s To The Girls, sung by Fred Astaire with a short solo dance by Cyd Charisse, followed by Lucille Ball cracking a whip over chorus-girl panthers (seriously), and finally Virginia O’Brien spoofs the scene by singing Bring on those Wonderful Men
+- Here’s To The Girls, sung by Fred Astaire with a short solo dance by Cyd Charisse.
+This is followed by Lucille Ball cracking a whip over chorus-girl panthers (seriously).
+Finally Virginia O’Brien spoofs the scene by singing Bring on those Wonderful Men

-- This Heart of Mine: written especially for Fred Astaire who sings it to Lucille Bremer and then leads her in a romantic dance.
+- This Heart of Mine: written especially for Fred Astaire who sings it to Lucille Breme.
+He then leads her in a romantic dance.

 - Love: sung by Lena Horne

-- Limehouse Blues: Conceived as a dramatic pantomime with Fred Astaire as a proud but poverty-stricken Chinese laborer whose infatuation with the unattainable Lucille Bremer leads to tragedy.
+- Limehouse Blues.
+Conceived as a dramatic pantomime with Fred Astaire as a proud but poverty-stricken Chinese laborer.
+His infatuation with the unattainable Lucille Bremer leads to tragedy.
 The story serves as bookends for a dream ballet inspired by Chinese dance motifs.

-- The Babbitt And The Bromide: Fred Astaire and Gene Kelly team up in a comedy song and dance challenge in three sections, to music and lyrics by George and Ira Gershwin.
+- The Babbitt And The Bromide Fred Astaire and Gene Kelly team up in a comedy song and dance challenge in three sections.
+With music and lyrics by George and Ira Gershwin.
 All choreography was by Fred Astaire (third section) and Gene Kelly (sections one and two).